 Her first fiction piece Kairos was made possible by the Pew Fellowship of the Arts, winning the Best Audience Award: Dramatic Short – New Haven Film Festival and Best Editing Award – Rhode Island International Film Festival.
 All of her fiction films are distributed on VOD through Indieflix.

 Shanti has been a judge for the iEmmy Awards, NYFA, Multiculturalism Canada and Scholastic.
 She has given artist presentations at numerous colleges and universities, including Bryn Mawr, Bennington, Barnard, MIT and Harvard University.

-Shanti is currently Acting Chair and Associate Professor of the Film and Media Studies Department at Hunter College, City University of New York.
-She teaches undergraduates and graduate students in the MFA program of Integrated Media Arts.
+Shanti is Associate Professor of the Film and Media Studies Department at Hunter College, City University of New York.
 She holds an MFA in Film and Media from Temple University, a BA in Communications from Concordia University in Montreal, and a BA in Psychology from Ottawa University.